27 Pre-Cruise Mistakes Travelers Tend To Make

 Realistic editorial photo of hotel reservation printout, cruise luggage tag, alarm clock, and packed suitcase beside bed

-Choose the hotel for the morning you need, not just the cheapest rate.
-A calm transfer can be worth more than a slightly nicer room farther away.
+Select for the morning you require rather than the lowest price.
+A quiet transfer is worth more than a marginally better room some distance away.

 20. The Phone Roaming Plan